txoof/epdlib/README.md

 *Class* `Block.TextBlock(font, area, text='NONE', font_size=0, max_lines=1, maxchar=None, chardist=None)`

 `TextBlock` objects will attempt to calculate the appropriate number of characters to render on each line given an area, font face and character distribution.
 Each font face renders characters at a different width and each TTF character uses a different X width (excluding fixed-width fonts).
-Each language favors certain characters over others.

 ### Properties

 * `font` (str): path to TTF font face - relative paths are acceptable
 * `area` (2-tuple of int): area of block in pixles - required
 * `text` (str): string to format